jnowak90/CytoSeg2.0/README.md

 ### Workflow

+#### Getting started
-1. If you first start the plugin, it will prompt you to input the path to your Python 3 (Fiji will otherwise use the system  version of Python).
+If you first start the plugin, it will prompt you to input the path to your Python 3 (Fiji will otherwise use the system  version of Python).
 You can find the Python 3 path by typing "which python3" in your terminal (Mac OS, Linux).
 Press "OK" to continue.
 Your Python 3 path will be saved for future sessions.
 You can change it by selecting "Reset Python3 path" in the CytoSeg2.0 main menu.

+#### Analysis
-2. You can choose whether to do a complete CytoSeg analysis or a specific step in the analysis.
+You can choose whether to do a complete CytoSeg analysis or a specific step in the analysis.

-2.1 Complete Analysis
+##### Complete Analysis
 If you selected to do the complete analysis, you will be guided to different steps:

   a.
 Gauging